RaviPrajapati128/PDF-to-Speech-Reader/README.md

   - Saves time by allowing multitasking while listening to documents.
   - Demonstrates practical integration of file handling and speech synthesis in Python.

-✨ In short: *Your PDF Reader takes a PDF file, extracts text from a chosen page, and speaks it aloud using text-to-speech.*
+✨ In short:PDF Reader takes a PDF file, extracts text from a chosen page, and speaks it aloud using text-to-speech.*